KruemelDev/UrlShortener/readme.md

 - When the download has finished run the installer and navigate to your xampp installation path
 - Next clone this repository ````git clone https://github.com/KruemelDev/UrlShortener.git````
 - Next copy all folders from the main directory in the ````htdocs```` of xampp
+- Next run the apache server and mysql database
 - Now you are ready and can reach your page under the following url [http://127.0.0.1](http://127.0.0.1/)

 ## Functions: